Joozt/KiepTetris/README.md

 This application uses a [low level keyboard hook](LowLevelKeyboardHook.cs), in order to catch the key presses even if another application (like [Tobii Dynavox Communicator](http://www.tobiidynavox.com/)) is preventing the keys to reach the application.

 ![Screenshot](Screenshot.png "Screenshot")

+See [KiepProjects](https://github.com/Joozt/KiepProjects) for an overview of all Kiep projects.